-Norway?s Statoil (NYSE: STO) has a big decision to make.
-The company has until March of 2014 to make a final investment decision for its Corner oil sands expansion project in Canada?s western oil sands.
+Norway’s Statoil (NYSE: STO) has a big decision to make.
+The company has until March of 2014 to make a final investment decision for its Corner oil sands expansion project in Canada’s western oil sands.
 However, Statoil also has a massive oil discovery off Canada’s Atlantic shore that is also deserving of its investment dollars.
 If Statoil does choose the Atlantic opportunity, it could set off quite an investment boom for Canada’s East.
 World class oil find The Bay du Nord prospect, which is 500 kilometers northeast of St. John’s, Newfoundland is a true world class discovery.
 It’s estimated…

 To keep reading, enter your email address or login below.